symfony-cmf/symfony-cmf-docs/getting-started/installing-symfony-cmf.rst

     - The cookbook entry on :doc:`../cookbook/installing-cmf-sandbox` for instructions on how to install a more complete demo instance of Symfony CMF.
     - :doc:`../tutorials/installing-cmf-core` for step-by-step installation and configuration details of just the core components into an existing Symfony application.

-.. index:: RoutingExtraBundle, CoreBundle, MenuBundle, ContentBundle, SonataBlockBundle, KnpMenuBundle
+.. index:: Standard Edition, install

 Preconditions
 -------------

 As Symfony CMF is based on Symfony 2, you should make sure you meet the `Requirements for running Symfony2 <http://symfony.com/doc/current/reference/requirements.html>`_.
-Aditionally, you need to have `Sqlite <http://www.sqlite.org/>`_ installed, since it's used as the default storage medium.
+Additionally, you need to have `Sqlite <http://www.sqlite.org/>`_ installed, since it's used as the default storage medium.

 .. note::